bennbenben/insta_memers/README.md

   - There is a chance that another computer's browser will respond differently

 <ins>Choice</ins>
 - Decided to go with the web crawling method.
 It heavily leverages on Python libraries like Selenium and PyAutoGUI for keyboard and mouse clicks.
 This is very  "home_made", and "rough".
-But it does not get taken down in a matter of months (like other 3rd party APIs).
-It's also good exposure for a beginner (like me)
+But it does not get taken down in a matter of months (like other 3rd party APIs; no need to deal with any access tokens).
+It's also good exposure for a beginner
 - For a home-made simple project, and interest in learning other python libraries, will opt to explore 3rd party APIs another time (for code enhancements/improvements).
 After all, i am already having some exposure to API in Extract stage
 - The libraries i decided to go with are `selenium and PyAutoGUI` as they are highly versatile (learning them might come in handy with future projects)
 ### Learning